Esshahn/acme-assembly-vscode-template/README.md

 ## Download & configure this repository

 Save it anywhere you like.
 So the magic of this template lies in two things.
 First, all binaries needed for compiling (the ACME assembler, the Pucrunch & Exomizer packers) are included in the ````bin```` folder.
 Code purists might wave their fist in agony now (as it is usually not advised to check in binaries in git), but I found this to be the most comfortable way for newbies to not get lost in configuration.
+There are folders for Mac, Windows and Linux binaries.

 Second, there's a folder called ````.vscode```` with a file called ````tasks.json````.
 This is where the files are send to the compiler.
 Depending on your operating system, the folder might be invisible, but VSCode is your friend.
 Drag and drop the repository folder into VSCode and it will display the folder structure on the left side, including the hidden ````.vscode```` folder.